-£50.205m in respect of revaluation gains have been credited to the HRA during the year (£15.102m losses debited in 2019/20).
-This amount related to a revaluation gain on Council Dwellings, as a result of a desktop beacon revaluation undertaken during the year which includes revaluation from cost to existing use value for new build properties.
+£52.501m in respect of revaluation gains have been credited to the HRA during the year (£15.100m losses debited in 2019/20).
+This amount related to Council Dwellings, as a result of a desktop beacon revaluation undertaken during the year.